gitproba/testing/Buzzeasy_Portal.md

 - Procedures for company administration and configuration

-Useful tooltips
+> [!TIP]

-Please note that most elements (input fields, check-boxes, lists etc.) have intuitive tool-tips on the website.
+> Please note that most elements (input fields, check-boxes, lists etc.) have intuitive tool-tips on the website.
 You can read these by hovering over them with the cursor.

 ## What's Included in this Document?